pnwairfire/bluesky/README.md

     docker run -v /home/foo/bar/:/input/ bluesky \
         bsp -i /input/fires.json \
         ingestion fuelbeds consumption emissions

-*Note about mounted volumes*: mounting directories outside of your home directory seems to result in the directories appearing empty in the docker container.
-Whether this is by design or not, you apparently need to mount directories under your home directory.
-Sym links don't mount either, so you have to cp or mv directories under your home dir in order to mount them.

 ### Using base image for development